slerman12/Builder/UnifiedML/src/ML/README.md

         ...
 ```

-For more info, see Pytorch's tutorial on [Map-Style Datasets](https://pytorch.org/docs/stable/data.html).
+For more info, see Pytorch's tutorial on [map-style Datasets](https://pytorch.org/docs/stable/data.html).

 **Run:**